This article may contain affiliate links. Please see our affiliate disclaimer in the footer menu for more information. Thank you for your support!

 I wanted to give you accurate information so you can save lots of time hunting for jobs!

-Since proofreading and copyediting overlap, I’ve included three businesses that hire copy editors at the end of this list.
+Since proofreading and copyediting overlap, I’ve included two businesses that hire copy editors at the end of this list.

 Many proofreaders (including myself) learn copyediting to expand their skill set and make more money.